Bhagar

-Bhagar also called Sama ke Chawal, Variche Bhat or Varai is a variety of Millet that is perfect to serve on vrat (Hindu fasting days).
-Here is how to make it (vegetarian, gluten-free).
+Bhagar, also called Sama ke Chawal, Variche Bhat, or Varai, is a variety of Millet.
+This Maharashtrian-style preparation of bhagar is perfect for serving on vrat (Hindu fasting days).
+Here is how to make it.

 About Bhagar

-Bhagar is a traditional Indian gluten-free grain and it is a part of the millet family.
+Bhagar is a traditional Indian gluten-free grain and a member of the millet family.

 It is also known as Moraiyo or Moraiya in Hindi and Barnyard Millet in English.
 It is called Bhagar, particularly in Maharashtra.

-Sama, sama ke chawal, vari, varai, samak, samvat, variche tandul, vrat ke chawal are some of the local names by which this grain is known in different places across India.
+Sama, sama ke chawal, vari, varai, samak, samvat, variche tandul, variche bhat, vrat ke chawal are some of the local names by which this grain is known in different places across India.

-Barnyard millet can be cooked in multiple ways.
-You can make sweets like kheer, phirni, etc using it or savories like this khichdi that I am sharing today.
+Bhagar can be cooked in multiple ways.
+You can make sweets like kheer, phirni, etc., using it or savories like this Maharashtrian-style khichdi I shared in this post.

-This grain can be had for vrat as it is gluten-free.
+This grain can be served for vrat as it is gluten-free.

-If you are making it for non-fasting days, then add a bunch of vegetables of your choice along with potatoes and flavor it with some powdered spices for a taste change.
+If you prepare it for non-fasting days, add some vegetables and potatoes, and flavor it with powdered spices for a different taste.

 Ingredients